 Since 2019, we have been members of Climate Action 100+, the world's largestever investor engagement initiative on climate change.
-During the reporting period, the initiative transitioned to its second phase.
+In 2023, the initiative transitioned to its second phase.
 We shifted our engagement focus from Devon Energy to Imperial Oil, an integrated Canadian energy producer, after the former was removed from the initiative's updated focus list of engagement companies.